 In the mid-2000s it was common practice to combine everything with an MP3 player, such as Rubik's cubes and massage devices.
 Premium sports sunglasses manufacturer Oakley even got in on the act with its Thump sunglasses, which came complete with a couple of earbuds and up to 1GB of storage.

 Unfortunately Oakley didn't think about people who'd want listen to music indoors, or not look like a complete dickhead.

-Fortunately Fitbit has bounced back from the negative press - but the company has slapped health warnings on its new range of trackers anyway.
+Fortunately Fitbit has bounced back from the negative press - but the company has slapped health warnings on its latest trackers anyway.